 Boat People SOS (BPSOS) - Houston is a non-profit social and legal services provider whose purpose is to empower, organize, and equip immigrant communities in their pursuit of liberty and dignity.
 Our branch provides education, information, and direct assistance to immigrant and refugee families on potential health and legal issues prevalent in the immigrant communities.
 BPSOS services range from health awareness prevention programs, legal services for low-income families and victims of violence and crime, youth advocacy and senior services programs to encourage community engagement, advocacy, and volunteerism.

-BPSOS - Houston’s Legal Services Center is a non-profit legal service provider serving the needs of low-income individuals in the Vietnamese and minority communities of Houston.
+BPSOS - Houston’s Legal Services Center is a non-profit legal service provider serving the needs of low-income individuals in the Asian and other minority communities of Houston.
 The mission of the Legal Services Center is to provide meaningful access to high quality, civil legal services that are culturally-sensitive and linguistically-appropriate to low-income persons and members of vulnerable populations throughout Harris and surrounding counties.
 The Legal Services Center advocates for and assists in family law, applying for immigration benefits, family sponsorship, permanent residency or U.S. citizenship applications, and other basic civil legal services.
 The Legal Services Center provides reduced fee and free services to those who qualify.

 To schedule a free consultation with one of our attorneys, please call (281) 530-6888.